TeenYoga Teacher Training Course

 The course comes with a detailed and comprehensive manual, with plenty of practical lesson plans and ideas for you to use.
 In this manual you will find a detailed list of the benefits of yoga and a list of suitable postures for this particular age group, targeting specific issues.
 There is a special section on behaviour management.

-This course qualifies you as a Level 3 Coach, within the Sports Partnership as well as qualifies you to access funding through Sportivate for your classes.
+This course qualifies you as a Level 3 Coach, within the Sports Partnership.

 The course is directed towards healthcare professionals, yoga teachers, school teachers, parents and anyone working with young people.